 The NV200 Taxi for London follows similar NV200-based taxis for New York, Tokyo and Barcelona.
 It will initially be offered in 1.6-litre petrol form with an all-electric version to follow in 2015.

-The design of the taxi includes several nods to the classic black cab, including in its chrome-heavy front grille and round headlamps – the latter units taken from Nissan’s Juke model, although there’s no Nissan badge on the front.
+The design of the taxi includes several nods to the classic black cab, including in its chrome-heavy front grille and round headlamps – the latter units are taken from the Nissan Nissan Juke model, although there’s no Nissan badge on the front.

 The distinctive flared front wings have to accommodate the wider track of a new front suspension system, which is unique to the London version of this Nissan.
 This was designed to meet the TfL 7.6m taxi turning circle regulations.
 The raised ride height also allows the car to offer the minimum 10in ground clearance requirement.